Qiskit/qiskit/DEPRECATION.md

 *migration guide* might be needed.
 Please write these guides in Qiskit's documentation at https://github.com/Qiskit/documentation/tree/main/docs/api/migration-guides.
-Once the migration guide is written and published, deprecation messages and documentation should link to it (use the `additional_msg: str` argument for `@deprecate_arg` and `@deprecate_func`).
+Once the migration guide is written and published, deprecation messages and documentation should link to it (use the `additional_msg` argument for `@deprecate_arg` and `@deprecate_func`).